 This crescent-shaped shoreline surrounds beachgoers with a beautiful stretch of quiet and a family-friendly shoreline.

 With its sweeping coastline carving out a huge “C” where it meets the Atlantic Ocean (the crescent shape, of course, giving the area its name), Crescent Beach is tucked between the traditional tourist attractions of St. Augustine and Matanzas Inlet to the south.
 But for visiting beachgoers, Crescent Beach is slightly off the proverbial beaten path.

-Locals love Crescent Beach because it is wide, not crowded and has convenient parking.
-And because it is in the southern end of Florida’s Historic Coast, it maintains an “old Florida” vibe as a quieter beach with white sand, located in a mostly residential area, which is why it attracts many locals, often over generations.
-It’s definitely a “family-friendly” beach.
+Locals love Crescent Beach because it is wide, has convenient parking, and isn't as congested as many beaches tend to be.
+Because it is in the southern end of Florida’s Historic Coast, it maintains an “old Florida” vibe as a quieter beach with white sand and located in a mostly residential area.
+The few restaurants and taverns seem to pop out of the horizon at Cubbedge Road intersecting with Florida State Road A1A.
+The uninitiated could easily drive through Crescent Beach without knowing it.
+It’s absolutely a “family-friendly” beach.

 The center of Crescent Beach is the beachfront park with picnic gazebos, dune crossovers, restrooms, and convenient parking.
 Several incredible shops and restaurants also exist in the area.

 The main public beach access runs to the ocean and, in a throwback to Florida’s age gone by, there is vehicle-driving permitted on the beach (although there are fees and passes required between March 1 and September 30).